 Learn to delegate (what I learned from Stephen martyred)

-Right at the beginning of this lesson the apostles are looking at the biggest growth any church has ever seen.
+Right at the beginning of this lesson, the apostles are looking at the biggest growth any church has ever seen.
 They went from a church of a few dozen people to over 5000 people.
-Even today we’d call that a mega-church, and like all mega-churches they’re experiencing growing pains.
+Even today we’d call that a mega-church, and like all mega-churches, they’re experiencing growing pains.
 Some people feel they aren’t getting their needs met and other people are being favored.

 The apostles take a step back and realize they can spend all of their time putting out fires, OR they can delegate and continue with the work they’re called to.
 This is a tension everyone deals with at some point in their life.
-The small businessman who has experience amazing growth, the parent with several kids, the ministry leader with a bigger ministry, everyone.
+The small businessman who has experienced amazing growth, the parent with several kids, the ministry leader with a bigger ministry, everyone.
 I frequently have to decide what is the best use of my time, now I don’t always make the best decisions in that area, but I’m working on it.

 I’m working to figure out when I should let things go, it’s hard because I want to DO IT ALL!
 But then I’d need about 5 clones, and I’ve learned from movies cloning never ends well.

 Life as a Christian will be hard (the second lesson from Stephen martyred)